TravelModellingGroup/Documentation/tmg-documentation/tutorials/EmmeImportGTFS/SelectingVehicleTypes.md

     <figcaption text-align="center">Figure 1: Choosing TTFs</figcaption>
 </figure>

-To ensure correct branch names have all been correctly uploaded ands have correct vehicles and TTFs
+To ensure correct branch names have all been correctly uploaded and have correct vehicles and TTFs

 1. Open Notebook
 2. Open GTFS Renamer python script